Fire Science

 Semester Hours 3

-This course highlights and assesses the problems and hazards to fire personnel when a building is attacked by fire or is under stress from other factors dealing with collapse.
+This course highlights and assesses the problems and hazards to fire personnel when a building is attacked by fire or is under stress from other factors, such as collapse.
 Emphasis is placed on construction principles: wood, ordinary, steel, concrete, and truss construction.

 FSC 120: National Incident Management System (NIMS) I